DaveSch-gramps/My-Gramps-Theme/README.md

 # My Gramps Theme

-# Modified Adwaita theme that reduces the size of Tabs
+Modified Adwaita theme that reduces the size of Tabs

-# This Theme was modified to alter how the Gramps genealogy program displays and NOT
+This Theme was modified to alter how the Gramps genealogy program displays and NOT as a basic Linux theme.